-The CCAC is an autonomous and independent body, created in 1968 to oversee the ethical use of animals in science in Canada.
-The CCAC is registered as a non-profit organization, and is financed primarily by the Canadian Institutes of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC), with additional contributions from federal science‑based departments and agencies and private institutions participating in its programs.
-It is governed by a Council of representatives from 22 national organizations which are permanent member organizations and up to three limited term member organizations.
+The Canadian Council on Animal Care (CCAC) is a not-for-profit organization, created in 1968 to oversee the ethical use and care of animals in science (research, teaching and testing) throughout Canada.
+The CCAC is financed primarily by the Canadian Institutes of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC), with additional contributions from federal science‑based departments and agencies, as well as academic and private institutions participating in its programs.
+The performance of the CCAC is reviewed every three years upon grant renewal by external expert panels chosen by the CIHR and NSERC.

 Acting in the interest of the people of Canada, the CCAC advances the ethical use and welfare of animals in science by:

 - providing standards informed by scientific evidence;